-LOVE IT?
+LOVE THE PODCAST?
 SHARE IT!
 Text, email, carrier pigeon—share this episode with friends however you like!
-Feel free to snag one of these graphics to share.
+This episode is really special, so I hope you’ll share it with someone you love!
+Feel free to grab one of these graphics to post about it, too!

-WANT AN EMAIL WHEN A NEW EPISODE GOES LIVE?
-Enter your email address below, and I’ll send you a note when a new episode goes live!
+WANT A TEXT WHEN A NEW EPISODE GOES LIVE?
+Enter your email address below, and I’ll send you a note when a new episode is up!

 SUBSCRIBE NOW to the Cultivate Your Life podcast on iTunesso you won’t miss an episode.
 If you love the podcast, please leave a quick review on iTunes—it helps other women find this free encouragement!
 Just click here to review, select “Ratings and Reviews” and “Write a Review” and let me know what your favorite part of the podcast is.
 I’ll be featuring some of your reviews in a future episode!